ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 42
 {% endhighlight %}

-We will see the implementation of `map`, `foldr` and other functions in the following
+We will see the implementation of `map`, `foldr` and of a few other essential library functions in the following.

 It is very instructive to have a look at the [Haskell Prelude](https://hackage.haskell.org/package/base-4.8.0.0/docs/src/GHC-Base.html), the core library of the language.